 Dividing retirement accounts in divorce with a Qualified Domestic Relations Order

-Unlike dividing bank accounts, for example, dividing retirement accounts in a divorce can present some special challenges.
+Unlike dividing checking or savings accounts, dividing retirement accounts in a divorce can present some special challenges.
 This is because of the numerous rules that govern how money can be distributed from retirement accounts like 401(k)’s or IRA’s.
 This article will help you understand some of the issues involved in dealing with retirement accounts in divorce.

 Penalties and taxes

 There are two primary concerns when talking about taking distributions from a retirement account.
 The first is a 10% additional income tax (a penalty, really) on early withdrawals made before age 59 1/2.
 However, there are various exceptions that may allow withdrawals to be made before this age without a penalty.
 The second issue for clients to consider is other tax that may be due, apart from whether there is any penalty.

 Avoiding the penalty for early withdrawals by using a QDRO

 Probably the most common way of avoiding the early withdrawal penalty in a divorce is to use a Qualified Domestic Relations Order (“QDRO” – pronounced kwah-droh).Tax rules provide that if a distribution from a spouse’s qualified retirement plan, (e.g. 401(k)) is made to the other spouse via a QDRO (Qualified Domestic Relations Order), then the distribution would not be subject to the 10% penalty.
 Specifically, Internal Revenue Code Section 72(t) allows the penalty to be avoided if: